 Research shows that in most contemporary organizations, the transformation leadership style is most effective and most closely aligns with reaching a company’s business goals and objectives.

 And according to the results of this particular study, female leaders had higher scores in transformational leadership and one of the aspects of transactional leadership which relates to rewarding achievements and positive behaviors.
 They scored especially high on their ability to communicate values and corporate mission and their focus on mentoring and developing their employees while addressing their failures to ensure they are not repeated.

 The male leaders who participated in the research were rated higher in management by exception and laissez-faire leadership, characterized by focusing on addressing employee mistakes, but addressing them only when an issue escalates.

-And these are not the only studies that show that female leaders may be more effective in today’s organizations, and their approach may address contemporary employees’ needs.
+And these are not the only studies that show the female leadership advantages and that women leaders may be more effective in today’s organizations, and their approach may address contemporary employees’ needs.

 So why is it so difficult to embrace femininity in leadership?

 For starters, there is the double-bind of social expectations.
 On the one hand, leaders are expected to be authoritative, confident and assertive (qualities considered predominantly masculine).
 But many times when I have displayed such behavior, it was perceived as being authoritarian, brash and pushy.
 On the other, in general, women are still preferred to be gentle, caring and cooperative.
 But some of my male colleagues have recognized such conduct as being soft and weak (often to their own detriment, because I do have claws).